AlanGP/Uploads/README.md

 # Master
-Final location for random original and borrowed code and documents.
+Final location for original and borrowed code and documents.

 Although I am happy for any of my original work to be used under the GNU General Licence associated with this site, that does not indicate a general free for all with other authors work, unless they too are supporting the GNU General Licence.
 Unfortunately, I cannot budget for the cost of making this Github private.